leferrad/pyoselm/README.md

 This library offers a scikit-learn like API for easy usage.
 For more details about setup and usage, check the [documentation](http://readthedocs.org/projects/pyoselm/).

+> **IMPORTANT:** This library was developed as a research project.
+It may not be production-ready, so please be aware of that.

 ### Setup

 The easiest way to install this library is using `pip`: